-Salt plays an important role in stimulating horses to drink and stay hydrated.
-Without salt, most horses won't consume enough water on their own--especially those that exercise hard or sweat a lot.
+Salt plays an essential role in stimulating horses to drink and stay hydrated.
+Without salt, most horses won't consume enough water on their own—especially those that exercise hard or sweat a lot.
 A dehydrated horse is at risk for dangerous conditions like colic, tying up, and even death if not rehydrated quickly.

 Kelly Allen's horses ran on Lasix and were also at risk for dehydration and mineral loss.
-She used portable Redmond Rock on a Rope to deliver the sea salt and loose minerals her horses needed and to help them stay hydrated.
-Read more below.
+She used Redmond Rock on a Rope to deliver the salt and loose minerals her horses needed to stay hydrated at home and on the road.
+Read her story below!

 I was searching for an easy solution to keep my horses’ salt and mineral levels up while on the road.
 I needed something that traveled well—a mineral salt rock that was easy to move around and not bulky, which wasn’t easy to find.